taylor-cox/metoo-fuckyou/README.md

 ---

 ### Part 1: Interesting Developments.
-I try to kill myself, because I scammed my way into my masters at the behest of my old boss PHD man who (I believe) thought I was a massive racist.
+I try to kill myself, because ~~I scammed my way into my masters at the behest of my old boss PHD man who (I believe) thought I was a massive racist.~~ Apologies.
+It was because I failed out of my Bachelor's Degree _and_ was scamming my way into my Masters.
 Why?

 I posted some shit on the internet, ending it with something along the lines of "Dang, you caught me, I hate black people", sarcastically.
 Much to my suprise, people actually started *believing* I hate black people.
 I can understand the confusion.